isomerpages/mlaw-corp/_covid19/05-D-faq-nrf.md

 ### Notification for Relief ###

 **1. I am seeking waiver of rent for SMEs that has been announced by the Government.
 Must I serve a Notification for Relief?**
-* No, eligible tenant occupiers, seeking rental waivers under the rental relief framework, <u>do not</u> have to serve a Notification for Relief on their landlord.
+* Eligible tenant occupiers, seeking rental waivers under the rental relief framework, <u>do not</u> have to serve a Notification for Relief on their landlord.

 * Under the rental relief framework, eligible Small and Medium Enterprises (SMEs) and specified non-profit organisations (NPOs) can get up to 4 months waiver of rent for qualifying commercial properties and up to 2 months waiver of rent for industrial / office properties.